 Then I would place the Ding Dong or Twinkie on a stick and dip it in.
 It is helpful if you can get some of the chocolate to coat the stick area too.
 This just holds it in place better.

-After dipping, set it on a non stick surface (like a Silpat mat or wax paper) to dry.
+After dipping, set it on a non-stick surface (like a Silpat mat or wax paper) to dry.

 Be sure to add the eyes BEFORE it dries!

 To make the witch I used a Ding Dong on a stick and green melting chocolate (this is the lime green color).
-Once she is dipper, add the eyes.
+Once she is dipped, add the eyes.
 I then used a Fruity Tootsie Roll to shape a cone nose and added that right below the eyes.

 Melt some dark chocolate melting chocolates and pour a little bit into a baggie.
 Then snip off the tip-just a tiny bit-and use that to pipe on some hair.
-On your non stick surface use that dark chocolate to create a hat and allow that to dry.
+On your non-stick surface use that dark chocolate to create a hat and allow that to dry.
 Peel the hat off and add a little more melting chocolate to the top of her head to use as a glue for the hat.
 Press the hat in place and hold until dry.